Developer Debug Tools

 } // End ddtt_resource_link_filter()

-add_filter( 'ddtt_resource_links', 'ddtt_resource_link_filter' );
+add_filter( 'ddtt_resource_links', 'ddtt_resource_link_filter' );ddtt_recommended_plugins

 TYPE ⇢ Filter